0x4ka/Quartz/content/thoughts/Why we need a Gradual Ownership?.md

 ---
-title: "Why we need a Gradual Ownership?"
+title: 'Why we need a Gradual Ownership?'
 date: 2023-06-30T05:06:12.000+09:00
 tags:
 ---